johnpeterman72/cursor_memory_riper_framework/README.md

 ## Documentation

 See the full [cursor_enhanced_rule_set.md](./cursor_enhanced_rule_set.md) file for complete documentation using this framework.
-You can rename the .cursorrules file and include it in your project, or add the individual files to the project's ruleset.
+You can rename the .cursorrules file and include it in your project or add the individual files to the project's ruleset.

 ---